 3. Find bar stools with a twist.

 A common occurrence in farmhouse kitchens is seating at the island.
 So why not add some flavor, and go for something a little more industrial or perhaps a bit more modern?
 We are big fans of the low-back wood stools with leather seats that Amber Interiors chose for this culinary space, so that family and friends can lean in and watch the chef at work.

 Beadboard paneling and farmhouse style go hand in hand.
 Typically you would see this detailing on the walls, but we think this classic idea looks just as good on kitchen cabinets as proven here by Alexander Design.

 Don't be afraid to mix and match when it comes to materials and textures.
 In this kitchen by Avenue Lifestyle, a DIY concrete countertop pairs beautifully with stainless steel drawer fronts and wood frame cabinets.

 6. Go rustic.

-We're just loving the bare-necessities, log cabin-like vibes that this kitchen is giving us.
-The rustic wood millwork combined with industrial details, like this unique island, imparts a very lodge-esque feeling without being old-fashioned.
+We're just loving the bare-necessities, log cabin-like vibes that this rustic kitchen design by Cortney Bishop is giving us.
+The wood millwork combined with industrial details, like the unique island, imparts a very lodge-esque feeling without being old-fashioned.

 7. Opt for a farmhouse sink.